plasmatech8/vscode-extension-practice/01_your_first_extension/README.md

 Make sure you have the `your-first-extension` opened as the root folder in VS Code.

 You should be able to run open the command pallet and run the command `Hello World`.

+## 02. Development

+[extension.ts](your-first-extension/src/extension.ts) contains the extension code.

+It contains an activate and deactivate function.

+You can create commands in the activate function, and add the `disposable` to the subscriptions, which will autaomatically remove the command on deactivate.

+[package.json](your-first-extension/package-lock.json) also contains information about the extension, including commands registered for VS Code.